isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-fleas/index.md

 ##  7. Nematodes for Fleas Control

 If your yard is infested with fleas, you might want to try beneficial nematodes to get rid of outdoor fleas quickly.
-Unlike other flea treatment methods, beneficial nematodes eradicate [fleas while they are still in the soil as larvae](https://pestpolicy.com/what-do-flea-larvae-look-like/) and pupae.
+Unlike other flea treatment methods, beneficial nematodes eradicate [fleas while they are still in the soil as larvae](https://pestpolicy.com/what-do-flea-larvae-look-like/)and pupae.
 Basically, they stop the problem before it even starts.

 Beneficial nematodes are microscopic organisms that feed on decaying matter and tiny garden insects like fleas.